How does the Auto-scheduler in my plan work?

 However, one requirement for all issues is that they have a To Do or In Progress status.
 Issues with Done statuses are ignored by the Auto-scheduler.
 Beyond this, you can select which issues you want the Auto-scheduler to work on by selecting issues in the Scope column before using it.
 If you select none, the Auto-Schedule works on your whole plan.

 By default, the Auto-scheduler schedules all issues in your plan, regardless of whether you’ve set dates for them.
 To exclude already-scheduled issues from the Auto-scheduler, you’ll need to choose which issues the Auto-scheduler can overwrite.
-Learn how to configure the Auto-scheduler.
+See how to configure the Auto-scheduler.

 This is just the tip of the iceberg.
 On this page, we’ll cover the following topics: